Telling/docker-django/README.md

 # docker-compose

-I've recently used this to get a local development environment for the [bornhack](https://github.com/bornhack/bornhack-website) website, see below.
+I've recently used this to get a local development environment for the [bornhack](https://github.com/bornhack/bornhack-website) website.

-I created a very simple dockerfile, which copies the requirements files, and installs said requirements, _Dockerfile_:
+I created a very simple dockerfile, which copies the requirements files and installs said requirements, _Dockerfile_:

 ```dockerfile
 FROM telling/django:1.9.7-py2